14 August 1888

 TV Shut Down

-British television is shut down immediately at the advent of the Second World War, due to fears the shortwave television signal from Alexandra Palace could be used as a navigational aid by German bombers.
-It is estimated that there are 20,000 TV sets in Britain at this time.
+The London television service is shut down immediately at the advent of the Second World War, due in part to fears the shortwave television signal from Alexandra Palace could be used as a navigational aid by German bombers.
+It is estimated that there are 20,000 TV sets in Greater London at this time.

 May 1941

-Baird’s health was deteriorating rapidly, so he went to a nursing home and had a heart attack after arriving there.
-He stayed there for about 3 months and was initially bored until a fellow patient persuaded him to write his autobiography.
-This was Sermons, Soap and Television, which was later updated by his son Malcolm as Television and Meavailable as an ebook
+In the summer of 1941, John Logie Baird entered Tempsford Hall, a health resort/country hospital in Bedfordshire, to recover from a serious heart attack sustained on May 13th of that year.
+He stayed there for about 3 months and was initially bored until a fellow patient persuaded him to begin work on his autobiography.
+This was not fully completed, and was not published until 1988 under the title Sermons, Soap and Television, which was later updated by his son Malcolm as Television and Me – available as an ebook

 23 December 1941

-Baird gave the first demonstration of electronic stereoscopic (a type of 3D) television in colour.
+Baird gave the first demonstration of electronic high definition stereoscopic (3-D) television in colour.

 16 August 1944